 These are oven mitts that function like one very long pot holder with deep mitts at each end.
 While not the most contemporary style, these cotton-insulated oven mitts are styled with a classic farmhouse design and beautiful cotton and linen fabrics.
 The pockets are large enough for nearly all hand sizes, and the connecting material is large enough to wrap around large stock pots to protect both your arms and torso from the heat.
 For storage, the potholders can either be laid flat or hung over the oven door handle for quick access while cooking.
 The oven mitts can be machine washed, but it’s recommended that they lay flat to dry to avoid shrinking.

-If you're in the market for an oven mitt, we recommend the HOMWE Extra Long Professional Silicone Oven Mitt because it's lightweight and flexible, but stands up to heat and heavy use.
-As for a pot holder, the Ritz Royale Collection 100 Percent Cotton Terry Cloth Pot Holder is a nostalgic, machine-washable option that ensures better heat protection than flat fabrics.
+If you're in the market for an oven mitt, we recommend the Homwe Extra-Long Professional Silicone Oven Mitt (view at Amazon) because it's lightweight and flexible, but stands up to heat and heavy use.
+As for a pot holder, the Ritz Royale Collection Terry Cloth Pot Holder (view at Amazon) is a nostalgic, machine-washable option that ensures better heat protection than flat fabrics.

-What to Look for When Buying a Pot Holder or Oven Mitt
+What to Look for in a Pot Holder or Oven Mitt

 Pot Holder vs. Oven mitt